TXU Energy and Direct Energy Free Electricity Plans

 For most of the history of residential electric service in Texas, it did not matter when customers used electricity.
-The analog watt-hour meters (think dials and that spinning disk) simply measured energy consumption.
-Energy providers simply took the difference between the beginning and ending reading and multiplied it by the electricity rate.
+TXU Energy and Direct Energy have introduced free electricity plans.
+Most energy providers simply took the difference between the beginning and ending reading and multiplied it by the electricity rate.
 With the deployment of smart meters in Texas, retail electric providers have access to unprecedented information on how consumers use electricity.

 Unfortunately, electricity rate plans that capitalize on smart meter data have been slow to develop.
 Consumers, for the most part, have been even slower to embrace the concept of time-of-use electricity plans.
 There are two basic categories of retail electric pricing plans utilizing smart meter data.
 In the first category are plans that reward customers for curtailing electricity usage during power grid alerts when power reserves are in short supply.
 These rates plans fall into the category of “you scratch my back, and I’ll scratch yours.”
 Customers receive no incentive to make any lasting changes to the electricity usage habits.

 The second category includes plans based on the idea of customers fundamentally altering how and when they use electricity.
 The plans offer free electricity during specific times such as nights or Saturdays.
 While most consumers are numb to the marketing promise of the word “free,” a closer look at these types of plans is worthwhile.